Force over Distance: Chapter 16

 “Day’s over,” Greer said.

-“Doc” Greer said, leaning over Rush, “you stay out of trouble.”
+“Doc.”
+Greer leaned over Rush.
+“You stay out of trouble.”

 Rush leveled an impressively fiery glare at the sergeant.

 “There ya go.”
-Greer squeezed Rush’s shoulder, then turned and headed for the infirmary doors.
+Greer squeezed Rush’s shoulder, then headed for the infirmary doors.

-“Okay,” Young said, projecting calm at Rush for all he was worth.
+“Okay.”
+Young projected calm at Rush for all he was worth.
 “Let’s lie down.”
 He threaded a hand behind the scientist’s shoulders, and eased him back.
 At the contact, the pull of the chair became nearly unbearable.
 Young gritted his teeth.
 Through their link, he felt Rush battling whatever TJ had given him, hanging onto consciousness by pure tenacity alone.

 “Tell me something.”
-Young pressed the scientist him against the pillow.
+Young pressed him against the pillow.

 “I doubt that,” Young said.
 “Why UC Berkeley?”